Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Chances are you’ve heard at least one of these statements, or a variation on the theme.
 One of the most common myths about long-term relationships is that passion is only for the beginning of a relationship.
 It’s the “zsa zsa zsu” that we talk about, the butterflies, the excitement, the spark.
 But that spark will inevitably dim down and simmer, and perhaps even sizzle out altogether and disappear.

 Sound familiar?
 How can you reconnect with the spark in a relationship?

 Why sparks stop flying

 Couples will cite countless reasons for their fire dying.
-Usually these reasons cluster around not having enough time to spend together.
-That might be because of long distance, seemingly incompatible work schedules or simply children and their needs.
+Usually, these reasons center around not having enough time to spend together.
+That might be because of long distance, seemingly incompatible work schedules or simply growing responsibilities, like dealing with children and their needs.
 What might have been a temporary state unconsciously becomes habit.
-The excuse becomes “tomorrow,” or “next week,” or “when things are settled.”
+The excuses when it comes to spending time together shifts from “tomorrow” or “next week” to “when things are settled.”

 6 ways to keep the fire alive